Benardi/LaplaceLib/README.md

 If epsilon is large, less noise is added, which means more information can leak and privacy is reduced.
 If epsilon is small (but still greater than zero), more noise is added, which reduces information leakage and increases privacy protection.

+> Epsilon = 1 is a reference value for a strict privacy-preserving mechanism.
+However, the correct choice is a case by case decision.

 ### Sensitivity

 Sensitivity determines the amount of noise needed in the DP mechanism.
 To calculate sensitivity, you need to find the maximum possible change in the result.